-Fig.2.
-Location of Ramsar sites in Tamil Nadu (Source: Tamil Nadu Wetland Mission Authority).
+Fig. 2.
+Location of Ramsar sites in Tamil Nadu.
+(Source: Tamil Nadu Wetland Mission Authority)

-It is in Vadamugam Vellode Village within the Perundurai Taluk, Erode District, Tamil Nadu, India (Fig. 8).
-Situated about 12 km from Erode along the Chinnamalai main road, it spans approximately 77 hectares.
-It showcases diverse flora like water hyacinth and lotus and supporting fauna such as painted storks, jungle cats, and various reptiles, all of which are crucial for local ecosystems.
-The sanctuary experiences temperatures ranging from a maximum of 38°C in summer to a minimum of 19°C in winter, creating a seasonal environment for the birds that visit the area.
+taluk, Erode district, Tamil Nadu, India (Fig. 8).
+Situated about 12 km from Erode along the Chinnamalai main road, it spans approximately 77 ha.
+It showcases diverse flora like water hyacinth and lotus and supporting fauna such as painted storks, jungle cats and various reptiles, all of which are crucial for local ecosystems.
+The sanctuary experiences temperatures ranging from a maximum of 38 °C in summer to a minimum of 19 °C in winter, creating a seasonal environment for the birds that visit the area.
 Rainfall occurs predominantly during the Northeast monsoon season (September to December), replenishing the sanctuary's water bodies and supporting migratory bird species.